karolcholewa/blog/_posts/2022-09-09-query-with-max.md

 title: "Query a Sendlog for Latest Emails"
 categories: [SQL]
 ---
-A short and very useful query to find X latests emails logged in a sendlog.
+A short and very useful query to find X latest emails logged in a sendlog.
 This can be any DE really to query&hellip;

 ```sql
 SELECT TOP 10 MAX(SendTime), view_email_url